The Minnesota Starvation Experiment

 This is a blog about quite possibly the most important obesity experiment ever conducted.

-As Europe continued to be decimated and the future impact on America remained unknown, an American doctor, Ancel Keys, realised that it would be crucial to know what would happen if the war did not end soon and rationing turned to starvation.
+America joined WWII in 1941 – by which time Europe was already experiencing rationing and food shortages.
+A couple of years later, an American doctor, Ancel Keys, realised that it would be crucial to know what would happen if the war did not end soon and rationing turned to starvation.
 He set about one of the most ambitious health experiments ever undertaken – to provide the definitive study of hunger and re-feeding.
 Keys achieved this goal and also, unintentionally, he provided one of the most crucial insights into dieting and weight loss to this day.
-Many, if not most, current diet advisors have never heard of this experiment, let alone studied it.

 The year long experiment was split into four phases: